mansoldm/div-cvae-rec/README.md

 ## Info

 This repository provides an implementation of the direct slate optimization paradigm based on Conditional VAE, which models distributions over slates and accepts a diversity feature as input.
 As a result, individual diversity can be controlled at inference time.
-Further experiments can easily be done using other metrics and/or different enc0ding strategies.
+Further experiments can easily be done using other metrics and/or different encoding strategies.
 In this repo we provide some alternative encodings for both user history and diversity input.
 Finally, this framework can easily be extended to support architectures such as a GAN or a sequence to sequence model.

 ## Data